Splice vs. Loopcloud – Which Is Better?

 As for Loopcloud, they have announced the release of Loopcloud Sounds in August 2023.
 The plug-in includes a powerful search engine with many filters, tags, and features to find the right sample you are looking for.
 Besides that, Loopcloud is constantly being updated with minor changes in the interface and plug-ins for a better workflow experience.

 Both Splice and Loopcloud are cloud-based services.
 That’s why it’s so easy to browse through their gigantic libraries without glitches and lengthy loads, even if you’re using an average computer.

-Once you commit to one of the samples in Splice’s or Loopcloud’s library, you can download the file, which will then be stored in your computer’s hard drive.
-An automatic folder is created in your computer and all the downloaded files are automatically stored in it.
+Once you commit to one of the samples in Splice’s or Loopcloud’s library, you can download the file, which will then be stored on your computer’s hard drive.
+An automatic folder is created on your computer, and all the downloaded files are automatically stored in it.

 Splice and Loopcloud are both very high-quality music platforms that can make your life as a producer a lot easier.
-In my opinion, Splice takes a slight edge on sample diversity and quality, whereas Loopcloud’s app and plugins are leagues ahead of Splice in terms of features.
+In my opinion, Splice takes a slight edge on sample diversity and quality, whereas Loopcloud’s app and plugins offer more features for creativity.